-• Expenses for accommodation and food may be claimed when the volunteer is at least 100 km from their home base.
-For projects less than 100 km from the home base, compensation may be considered if justified (e.g., the research site is remote);

-- Living expenses should account for no more than 25% of the grant request; and - Per diem claims for food and lodging shall not exceed \$35.00/day per person.
+- Expenses for accommodation and food may be claimed when the volunteer is at least 250 km or four hours drive from their home base.
+For projects that are closer, compensation may be considered if justified (e.g., the research site is isolated and is reached by aircraft or boat); - Living expenses should account for no more than 25% of the grant request; and - Per diem claims for food and lodging shall not exceed \$35.00/day per person.